Book Consultation

 • Compilation report: Accountant-prepared financial statements built from management’s data under CSRS 4200, with no assurance.

-• Review engagement: A limited-assurance service using analytical procedures and inquiry under CSRE 2400.
+• Review engagement: A limited-assurance service using analytical procedures and inquiry under CSRE 2400, performed by a Registered public accountant.

 • CSRS 4200: The Canadian Standard on Related Services governing compilation engagements, which replaced the Notice to Reader.